PoliticalGraveyard.com

 MACMULLEN: See also Maurice Francis Egan

 MacMullen, Arthur H. J. — of Brooklyn, Kings County, N.Y.
 Republican.
 Candidate for New York state assembly from Kings County 5th District, 1936; candidate for U.S. Representative from New York 10th District, 1938.
-Presumed deceased.
 Burial location unknown.

-MACMURRAY: See also Suzette Rivera-MacMurray
+MACMURRAY: See also Gerothman W. Cornell — Suzette Rivera-MacMurray

 MacMurray, James E. — of Chicago, Cook County, Ill.
 Republican.
 Member of Illinois state senate 5th District; elected 1922.
 Burial location unknown.

-MacMurray, John Van Antwerp (1881-1960) — also known as John Van A. MacMurray — of Princeton, Mercer County, N.J.; Lutherville, Baltimore County, Md.
+John V. A. MacMurray MacMurray, John Van Antwerp (1881-1960) — also known as John Van A. MacMurray — of Princeton, Mercer County, N.J.; Lutherville, Baltimore County, Md.; Norfolk, Litchfield County, Conn.
 Born in Schenectady, Schenectady County, N.Y., October 6, 1881.
-Son of Junius W. MacMurray and Henrietta (Van Antwerp) MacMurray.
-Lawyer; U.S. Consul General in Bangkok, 1907; U.S. Minister to China, 1925-29; Estonia, 1933-36; Latvia, 1933-36; Lithuania, 1933-36; U.S. Ambassador to Turkey, 1936-41.
-Died in 1960 (age about 78 years).
+Lawyer; U.S. Consul General in Bangkok, 1907-08; U.S. Minister to China, 1925-29; Estonia, 1933-36; Latvia, 1933-36; Lithuania, 1933-36; U.S. Ambassador to Turkey, 1936-41.
+Died in Norfolk, Litchfield County, Conn., September 25, 1960 (age 78 years, 355 days).
 Burial location unknown.

 MACMURTIE (Soundex M256) — See also MACMULLEN, MACMURRAY, MCMURTIE, MCMURTREY, MCMURTRIE, MCMURTRY, MCMURTY.